pindjouf/pindjouf.xyz/src/routes/posts/chord_functionalities.md

 # Chord Functionalities

-> [!WARNING]
-> this post is a wip, I have to bring the syntax highlighting back.

 The tonic chord is the big boss, no matter what you’re doing there comes a time when you have to return to it otherwise you’re just building tension indefinitely, and no one wants to hear that.

 So understanding how a chord relates to the tonic chord is essential in music.